PATRIC3/p3_docs/docroot/user_guides/services/genome_assembly_service2.md

 **Advanced:**
   * File 1 Interleaved - Some paired libraries are available in a single file where each read in a pair occurs in succession.
 To specify such a file set this parameter to 'True'.

-  * Mean Insert Size - This refers to the mean insert size between paired reads.
-If you have this information you may provide it.
-If not the assembly algorithm will make an attempt to determine this value.

-  * Std.
-Insert Size - This refers to the standard deviation of the insert size between paired reads.
-If you have this information you may provide it.
-If not the assembly algorithm will make an attempt to determine this value.

   * Mate Paired- Defines the orientation of read pairs.
-Setting Mate Paired to true indicates that the sequencing direction of the two reads in each pair is outward facing.
+Setting Mate Paired to True indicates that the sequencing direction of the two reads in each pair is outward facing.

   * Platform - The sequencing platform used for each library.
-    * infer: Infer sequencing platform from read files
+    * Infer Platform: Infer sequencing platform from read files
-    * illumina: Illumina short reads
+    * Illumina: Illumina short reads
-    * pacbio: PacBio long reads
-    * nanopore: MinION long reads
+    * Ion Torrent: Ion Torrent reads

 ## Single read library